Edith Alice Macia: County Treasurer's Office (1901)

 Following her time at U of A, Edith returned to Tombstone and gained employment in the Cochise County Court House as a clerk working on tax rolls for the Tax Assessor's Office.
 She was one of the first women employees of Cochise County.

 Edith married Norman Stirratt Barr on December 3, 1902.
 The wedding ceremony took place at Edith's home.
 Norman was trained as a construction engineer and was a journeyman machinist that installed machinery in mining towns.

 Edith gave birth to Norma Stirit Barr (later Rockfellow) on August 28, 1903 in Tombstone, AZ.

 In 1906 she moved to Douglas, Arizona to join her husband Norman who had gained employment in the machine shops at Q smelter.

 Edith gave birth to John Robertson Barr on February 27, 1907 in Douglas, AZ.

 Beginning in 1907, she lived in the mining camps of Sierra de Cobre, Cananea, Mexico with her husband while he was a master mechanic.
 In 1910, they had to leave due to Mexican Revolution and relocated in Los Angeles, CA. While there, she witnessed the passing of Halley's Comet, attended the farewell concert of pianist Ignacy Paderewski, and was a guest of Paderewski's cousin at the last show of Buffalo Bill Cody's Wild West Show and Congress of Rough Riders.

 In 1912, she divorced from Norman Barr on grounds of desertion and moved back to Tombstone from Los Angeles with her two children Norma and John and resided in the Old Homestead purchased from father’s estate.
 She was once again employed by Cochise County at the time Arizona gained statehood.
 The following year (1913), her 10-year-old daughter Norma accidentally fell from a wagon and sustained a fractured skull and clavicle.

 Edith married Harry Elmer Macia, Sr. in 1917.
-Harry was the younger brother of Ethel Macia's husband James Herbert (Bert) Macia, sisters were married to brothers.
+Harry was the younger brother of Ethel Robertson Macia's husband James Herbert (Bert) Macia, sisters were married to brothers.
 Harry was an established miner in Arizona and New Mexico since 1900.

 Edith gave birth to Betty Rose Macia on June 14, 1918.

 In 1919, Edith was awarded a Red Cross service badge for her work with the organization.